vijender-singh/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 Total length   |    42619973
 Transcript N50  |    407

-Now we have generated a reference transcriptome with possible transcripts.
-We would use these transcripts and measure their expression in the 4 samples.
-In this tutorial we will be using `Kallisto`In order to achieve that we have to a tool to quantify the expression of each transcript using the fastq files.
-Here we will be using `kallisto` to quantify transcript expression based on the reads present in the fastq files.
-In order to use `kallisto` we have to index our transcriptome which a pre-requisite for using this application.
+Now that we have generated a reference transcriptome with possible transcripts.
+We will measure the expression of transcripots across the 4 samples.
+In this tutorial we will be using `Kallisto` for quantifying transcripts based on the reads in the fastq files.
+In order to use `kallisto` we have to index our transcriptome, a pre-requisite for using this application.
 So our next step is indexing our reference transcriptome.

 ## 7. Creating An Index